 Usually, a Linux container image is hosted in an image repository such as Red Hat Quay.io.
 The container image can be targeted to any destination from that image repository, so a variety of applications can use the image.
 This is all possible because the microservice is encapsulated into a discrete deployment unit that can be transported to any destination.
 The encapsulation removes from developers all tasks except configuration and deployment.

-Transportable microservices also make them easier to use in an automated or declarative deployment process.
+This transportable feature also makes microservices easier to use in an automated or declarative deployment process.

 A microservice should have its own data storage mechanism that is isolated from all other microservices.
 The only way data can be shared with other microservice is by way of a public interface that the microservice publishes.